shadematsumoto/shadematsumoto.github.io/essays/final-project-idea.md

 - Based on a problem many UH students face
 - Data collected is useful for both students and faculty
 - Potential integration with student orgs or mental health campaigns

+## Closing Notes
+This project can serve teachers and students, allowing it to be a versatile website for serious use by students and instructors.
+We believe every student and teacher would find the timeline of data to be insightful to the University's dynamics while also giving insightful mental health tips to those that need it in an engaging manner.